sx4n18/Ensemble_model_conversion_md/Ensemble_leanring_ANN_tensorflow_log.md

 Cool think I just fixed the issue and now it is running on pretty fast!

 Will time the testing next time!
+(Roughly 7-8 mins for all 1350 samples)

 Followed by this I will see how I could set up the run at our host so that I could have the whole ensemble synthesised.